nathanhawe/pw-picktrace-sync/README.md

 Database migration scripts can be generated using Entity Framework migrations from a developer console: `dotnet ef migrations script <FromMigrationName> --project PickTraceSync.Data --startup-project PickTraceSync --idempotent --output <FilePath>`

 ### Configuration
+Default serilog configuration is included in the appsettings.json file in the project.
+This file can be expanded to include the other configuration information.
 ### Execution

 ## Secrets